welldonestudio/welldonestudio.github.io/docs/tutorials/near/rust/near-contract.md

 ### Create a Template Code

-In the **TEMPLATE CODE** section, you can generate simple Counter examples written in Rust and AssemblyScript as well as FT and NFT example codes written in Rust.
+In the **TEMPLATE CODE** section, you can generate simple Counter examples written in Rust, AssemblyScript, JavaScript and TypeScript as well as FT and NFT example codes written in Rust.
 We are going to use the Counter example written as Rust, so select `rs_counter` and click the `Create Template` button.
 After clicking `Accept` in the window asking for permission to access the file, if the file has been successfully created, the terminal will display a log `rs_counter is created successfully`.

 ![1_9](./img/1_9.png '1_9')
 ![1_10](./img/1_10.png '1_10')